The Mysterious Disappearance of Henry Pole the Younger in the Tower of London

 While several artworks have been created showing the two little sons of Edward IV awaiting their ‘imminent deaths’ in the Tower no artist has thought to do the same depicting the equally young Henry Pole the Younger.
 King Edward V and the Duke of York in the Tower, Paul Delaroche 1831.Wallace Collection.

 But I’ve gone off on a tangent somewhat and to return to Henry Pole jnr.
-Such is the dearth of information about Henry it can hardly fill a paragraph.
-Even his age is a mystery and its been suggested he could have been aged anywhere between 13 to 18.
+Such is the dearth of information about Henry it can scarce fill a paragraph.
+Even his age is a mystery and it’s been suggested he could have been aged anywhere between 13 to 18.
 But the fact that he was not executed along with his father, Henry Pole, Lord Montague, suggests that he was in the lower age range.
-When Henry jnr’s uncle Reginald wrote about the ‘tyranny‘ that had now extended from priests to nobles he described how it had also ‘come to women and innocent children’.
+When Henry jnr’s uncle Reginald, later Archbishop of Canterbury, wrote about the ‘tyranny‘ that had now extended from priests to nobles he described how it had also ‘come to women and innocent children’.
 Reginald, rather wistfully, would also go on to describe Henry as ‘the remaining hope of our race’.
 Charles de Marillac, the French ambassador described him as ‘the little nephew of Cardinal Pole’(1).
 These remarks would indicate Henry was still quite a young child at the time of his arrest and incarceration.

 unknown_woman_formerly_known_as_margaret_pole_countess_of_salisbury_from_npg_retouched